 One of Jesus' original 12 disciples.
 The gospel he wrote, in 35 A.D., was the very first book written for the New Testament.

 Originally named Simon and renamed Peter by Jesus.
-A married fisherman from Bethsaida who was third person Jesus called to be an apostle (John 1:40-42).
+A married fisherman from Bethsaida who was third person Jesus called to be an apostle (John 1:40 - 42).
 He walked on water with Jesus (Matthew 14) and also denied 3 times he knew him (Matthew 26).
-Was a witness to Jesus' transfiguration (Matthew 17).
-Raised a widow from the dead (Acts 9).
-Was rebuked by Apostle Paul for his hypocritical behavior (Galatians 2).
-Wrote 2 New Testament books.
-Died a martyr at the hands of Rome around 67 A.D.

 A deaconess of the church at Cenchrea.
-Took apostle Paul's epistle to the Romans to Rome (Romans 16).
+Took apostle Paul's epistle to the Romans to the city of Rome (Romans 16).

 Husband and wife team who helped instruct Apollos about Jesus Christ (Acts 18).
 Half the time Priscilla's name is mentioned in scripture it is placed before Aquila's.
 They meet the apostle Paul for the first time in Corinth toward the end of his second missionary journey (Acts 18).
 They, like Paul, made a living as tentmakers.